What is Meditation

 The mirror and the microphone offer illustrative examples of feedback loops involving light and sound.

-In the human body, the awareness of inner sensations and feelings is typically the first sense to become activated during introspection.
+However, in the human body, the primal awareness of inner sensations, feelings, and emotions is typically the first sensing to become activated during introspection.
 Once you close your eyes, an immediate and automatic rise of abstract, sense-based awareness occurs within the body.
 Amplification of bodily sensations is often the initial step into meditative self-referential space.

 Generally, introspective self-referentiality begins with closely observing bodily sensations.
 From there, it may extend through any or all of the five sensory pathways.
 Common meditative experiences include hearing internal sounds or seeing visual phenomena.
 Even the senses of taste and smell, though less frequently activated, can become prominent.
 For instance, Indian Sufis have developed meditations focused on experiencing various flower fragrances.